qetdr/online-autoclust-hpo/README.md

 ```

 ### Creating Synthetic Datasets
 In the present thesis, synthetic generated datasets were used.
-The script for the data generation can be found in the `create_datasets.py` script within the `datasets` directory.
+The script for the data generation can be found in the [create_datasets.py](https://github.com/qetdr/online-autoclust-hpo/blob/main/datasets/create_datasets.py) script within the `datasets` directory.
 The generate all datasets, run the following code in the command line:

 ```bash
 python3 ./datasets/create_datasets.py
 ```
-This will generate six datasets, with the properties described in the Table 1:
+This will generate six datasets, with the properties described in Table 1:

 Table 1. *Properties of data sets.*